Exocrine Pancreatic Insufficiency in Small Animals

 Exocrine pancreatic insufficiency (EPI) is a syndrome caused by insufficient synthesis and secretion of digestive enzymes by the exocrine portion of the pancreas.
 EPI is less common than pancreatitis in both dogs and cats, but it is the second most common exocrine pancreatic disorder in both species.

-Pancreatic acinar atrophy is the most common cause of EPI in German Shepherds, Rough Coated Collies, and Eurasians, whereas chronic pancreatitis is the most common cause in dogs of other breeds and cats.
+Pancreatic acinar atrophy is the most common cause of EPI in German Shepherds, Rough Collies, and Eurasians, whereas chronic pancreatitis is the most common cause in dogs of other breeds and cats.
 Less common causes of EPI in dogs and cats are pancreatic or extrapancreatic masses that lead to obstruction of the pancreatic duct.
 The exocrine pancreas has a remarkable functional reserve, ~90% of which must be lost before clinical signs of EPI develop.
 Pancreatic acinar enzymes play an integral role in the assimilation of all major macronutrients, and a lack of pancreatic digestive enzymes leads primarily to maldigestion.
 However, animals with EPI also show evidence of malabsorption, the pathogenetic basis of which is less well understood (also see Malabsorption Syndromes in Small Animals).
-The nutrients remaining in the intestinal lumen lead to loose, voluminous stools and steatorrhea.
+The nutrients remaining in the intestinal lumen lead to loose, voluminous feces and steatorrhea.
 The lack of nutrients also causes weight loss and may lead to vitamin deficiencies.
 In animals with EPI caused by chronic pancreatitis, destruction of pancreatic tissue may not be limited to the acinar cells, and concurrent diabetes mellitus may develop.

-EPI due to pancreatic acinar atrophy is most frequent in young adult German Shepherds but has also been described in Rough-coated Collies and Eurasians.
+EPI due to pancreatic acinar atrophy is most frequent in young adult German Shepherds but has also been described in Rough Collies and Eurasians.
 Dogs and cats with EPI due to other causes are usually middle-aged to older and can be of any breed.
 Clinical signs most commonly reported are polyphagia, weight loss, and diarrhea.
 Vomiting and anorexia are observed in some animals and may be a sign of concurrent conditions rather than EPI.
 The feces are most commonly pale, loose, and voluminous and may be malodorous.
 In rare cases, watery diarrhea may be seen.
 In a small portion of cats with EPI, the high fat content of the feces can lead to a greasy appearance of the hair coat, especially in the perianal and tail region.

 A serum trypsin-like immunoreactivity (TLI) concentration of ≤2.5 mcg/L in dogs or ≤8.0 mcg/L in cats is diagnostic for EPI.
 Because digestion of a macronutrient can often be accomplished by more than one enzyme, lack of exocrine pancreatic secretions does not necessarily lead to clinical signs.
 For example, several German Shepherds with subclinical EPI have been reported.
 These dogs had severely decreased serum TLI concentrations and a lack of exocrine pancreatic tissue, but no or only intermittent clinical signs of EPI.